onedata/onedata-documentation/doc/advanced/rest/oneprovider/overview.md

 providers.

 #### Transfer management
-The `/transfer/` operations provide basic transfer management functionality based on the ID of transfer returned by `/replicas/{path} [POST]` operation.
+The `/transfer/` provides basic transfer management functionality based on the ID of transfer returned by `/replicas/{path} [POST]` operation.

 ### Monitoring